Chronic constipation is really uncomfortable.

-Chronic constipation can be really uncomfortable, but is also a sign that something needs your attention.
-Getting rid of waste products every day is a very important part of optimal health.
+It’s also a sign that something needs your attention.
+Getting rid of waste products every day is a very important part of gut health and therefore overall optimal health.

 Humans were meant to have several bowel movements each day, so if this process is dysfunctional, a variety of health problems can persist.